 If you want to compete in karting, go to some meetings and chat with the competitors.
 Most of them will be happy to talk but choose your moment; the waiting (holding) area pre qualifying or pre race is not the best timing to ask questions.

-Next you need to get your MSA Go Karting starter pack, then pass an ARKS test.
+Next you need to get your Motorsport UK Go Karting starter pack, then pass an ARKS test.
 You can then apply for your Kart National B Novice Competition Licence.
 If you are under 18 years old one of your parents must also apply for an Entrant Kart PG Licence.

 What kind of kart do I need?

 Karts are small, purpose-built racing vehicles with rigid frames and no suspension.
 There are different Karts for different classes, so you need to choose your class first.
 Most karts are broadly similar, with the main differences being the size, engine, tyres and whether or not it has a gearbox.